deplicator/HousingTour/README.md

 How to Use
 ----------
 ### General Use
-Right click option to tour home works in chat or on a selected player.
-Clicking on yourself will give the option "Go Home" which is exactly what it sounds like.
+Right click option to **Tour Home** works in chat or on a selected player.
+Clicking on yourself will give the option **Go Home** which is what it sounds like.

 Slash command `/ht` brings up the main form (see below for full list of slash commands).
-In this version there is no way to search for a player in the form (comming later).
-You can quickly search for a player by name by typing it after the slash command; `/ht <PlayerName>`.
+There is no way to search for a player in the form (comming later).
+You can quickly search for a player name by typing; `/ht <PlayerName>`.
 Player name is not case sensitive.

-Most people don't like to type (this is a mystery to me), so check out the **Public List** button at the bottom of the window.
-This will take a moment, but will give a list of all public properties (except yourself) found in your faction on the server.
+Most people don't like to type (this is a mystery to me), so check out the **Public List** button at the bottom of the main form.
+This will take a moment, but gives a list of all public properties (except yourself) found in your faction on the server.
 Clicking on a player in **Public List** will take you to that property.